Bluegrass Bourbon Barrels: The Gift That Keeps on Giving

 Bourbon: the mere mention of it will grab a man’s attention.
 We’re drawn to the complex taste that comes with each sip.
 However, to fully appreciate that sip, it’s imperative to learn about the aging process.
 And what better way to learn than creating your own custom blend that you flavor and age yourself.
 With Bluegrass Barrels, you can become a master distiller from the comfort of your own home.

-We recently sat down with Jeff Ames, inventor of the Bluegrass Barrel, to learn more about the product and what makes it a must-have for any bourbon lover.
+We recently sat down with Jeff Ames, founder of Bluegrass Barrels, to learn more about the product and what makes it a must-have for any bourbon lover.

 How does the aging process work?
 Can beginners do it?

 The aging timeframe is completely up to the customer, and anyone can become their own “mixologist.”Aging allows you to create your own unique spirit that can’t be found anywhere else.
 The spirit can age anywhere from one week to three years.
 For example, one customer used a low-grade bourbon, which had already become smoother without the bite from its original state after only five weeks.